 Rim to Rim Across Grand Canyon in a Day

 Flagstaff Arizona, 3:30 a.m. — The call comes in the middle of the night.
-In record-setting fashion, my brother has pushed this decision to literally the last minute.
+In typical form, my brother has pushed this decision to literally the last possible minute.

 If he says go, we'll hop in the car and drive to Grand Canyon Village for a grueling but no doubt extraordinary day hike across the Grand Canyon.
 If not—if his cold has flared up, or if he otherwise just isn't feeling it—I'll get back into bed and that will be that for this year's Canyon ambitions.